Changing landscapes of social reproduction in South Dakota: Restructuring the cattle beef industry

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Breitbach, Carrie, "Changing landscapes of social reproduction in South Dakota: Restructuring the cattle beef industry" (2006).
-Geography - Dissertations.
-Paper 5.
+Geography and the Environment - Dissertations.
+5.